 Jungle Bells at the San Diego Zoo

-For my zoo lovers out there, the #1 zoo in the world, the San Diego Zoo, holds their annual Jungle Bells fest from December 10th to January 2nd.
+For my zoo lovers out there, the #1 zoo in the world, the San Diego Zoo, holds its annual Jungle Bells fest every December.
 Lights and decorations are everywhere and the air around the park feels so holly jolly.

 Groupon always has great deals on Zoo Tickets: Buy Your Zoo Tickets Here

 It wouldn’t be the holidays if you didn’t get in touch with your inner child, at least for me.
 There is just something about whimsical activities that really get me in the mood for Christmas.
 If you have some kiddos or you want to feel like a kid, I recommend heading down to the Hotel Del Coronado and having some tea like a Princess.

-The tea party is held on December 17-21, 2021 at the historic Hotel Del Coronado.
+The tea party is held in December at the historic Hotel Del Coronado.
 Honestly, it’s worth it for the whimsical activity of sipping tea, eating crumpets and cucumber sandwiches.